 It’s important to note that these three steps aren’t necessarily chronological, and that the road to successful implementation can for example begin with an introductory call or POC, where a subject matter expert can consult on the best way forward based on your particular business needs.

-The automation journey typically starts with identifying the use cases relevant to your business.
+The automation journey typically starts with identifying the requirements and use cases relevant to your business.

-A good test automation and RPA candidate meets one or several of the following criteria:
+A good test automation candidate meets one or several of the following criteria:

 In addition to finding the right use cases, you’ll need to assemble a team of people who 1) are capable of identifying which tests and processes meet these criteria, and 2) are going to be onboarded in the automation tool and will have the responsibility of setting up the automated tests and processes.